Saturable Absorbers | previous | next | feedback |

 - Low nonsaturable losses are again desirable for maximizing the laser's output power and efficiency.

 - For avoiding damage of the absorber, the saturation conditions under normal operating conditions are usually of no concern.
 However, it can be essential to suppress Q-switching instabilities.
-Surprisingly, there are cases where absorber damage can be avoided by stronger focusing of the intracavity beam on the absorber, because this helps to suppress Q-switching instabilities.
+Surprisingly, there are cases where absorber damage can be avoided by stronger focusing of the intracavity beam on the absorber because that helps to suppress Q-switching instabilities.
 In some cases, particularly for high powers and for high pulse repetition rates, heating may be a concern.

 Generally, decisions on absorber parameters should be made in the context of a comprehensive laser design processes, which takes into account both the dynamics of pulse generation and the limited tolerance of the absorber to high intensities or pulse energies.